top of page

 Students Taking Exams

-Creating competent communicators: Activities for teaching speaking, listening, and media literacy in grades 7-12.
+Media Literacy: Teaching Activities for NCA Standards 16-20 in Creating competent communicators: Activities for teaching speaking, listening, and media literacy in grades 7-12.

 Competence in oral communication is the foundation to students' personal and academic success, and the need to address communication education in grades K-12 has become a crucial national concern.
 The teaching activities in this book are designed to help students meet communication standards and competencies set forth by the National Communication Association, by state and local accrediting agencies, and by professional education associations such as NCTE, NCATE, AND NCTM.
 Each activity includes the related communication standard, an objective, the procedure for implementing the activity, a debriefing of the activity using follow-up suggestions and/or questions for discussion, and assessment procedures.